 The clack of wood on wood turned to the clang of steel on steel as Gwen, not too much younger than she was now, parried a playful thrust from Michael himself, each armed with a real sword.
 He moved to trip her again, but she sidestepped the move and snapped her blade up to his chest, only to have it smacked aside by Michael’s counter.
 Father and daughter grinned at one another.

-Memories faded then, turning back to reality as the goblin lashed out with that sword.
+Memories faded then, turning back to reality as the goblin lashed out with a spear.
 Gwen saw it coming, having set herself for the leap.
 At the last instant, she pivoted, catching the extended spear with one hand to yank the goblin forward even as her small blade flicked out.
 There was a shriek and a spray of blood before the creature fell to its back, bleeding from the cut in its throat.

 Sword in one hand and makeshift spear in the other, Gwen finished the goblin off by driving its own weapon down through its throat.
 Standing there with the spear embedded deep in the now-dead creature, she grinned lopsidedly at her adopted father.